Christie's: Educational and other ventures

 Christie's Education previously offered master's degree programs in London and New York, but they were planned to be phased out in 2019.
 In 2020, in the aftermath of the murder of George Floyd, Christie's noted that there was a lack of racial diversity in the art world, and admitted that Christie's degree programs only exacerbated these inequities.

 However, Christie's continue to offer non-degree programmes in London, New York, Hong Kong and Amsterdam as well as online.
 In addition they offer an Art Business Masterclass Certificate and the Luxury Masterclass Certificate.

 With Bonhams, Christie's is a shareholder in the London-based Art Loss Register, a privately owned database used by law enforcement services worldwide to trace and recover stolen art.

 Management

+Since its acquisition by François Pinault, Christie's CEOs have been as follows: